eatnumber1/goal/README.md

 return the string "goooal", etc.

 ## Rules
-1. You are encouraged to break the rules, cleverly.
+1.   _You are encouraged to break the rules, cleverly._
 2. When executed, the solution must print "goal" with sufficient o's to demonstrate the program's functionality.
-6. The program must not [modify itself][c-inc-soln1].
 11. The code `g()('al')` must appear in the source.
   1.   `g()('al')` must not be a string
   2.   `'al'` must be a string, or your language's equivalent thereof.
 You may